 1. Andrew Jackson rode a populist campaign to represent the “common man”

 A dignified senator and war hero from Tennessee, who was not part of the elite establishment, Andrew Jackson was swept into office in 1828.
 Americans were sick of privately owned banks manipulating the economy for their own gain at the expense of the people—a situation that sounds eerily familiar today.
-Trump rode his own populist victory in opposition to a corrupt, elite establishment seeking to benefit themselves and their donors.
+Trump rode his own populist victory in opposition to an establishment, many whom had spend decades in positions of power.

 And like the pundits who snickered during Trump’s run for office, the elite establishment of Jackson’s day underestimated his chances during his campaign.
 Jackson’s victory came as a shock to them, as Trump’s did in 2016.

-2. Jackson railed against the establishment for their alleged abuses of power
+2. Jackson railed against government abuses of power

 “It was during the revolution that Jackson first confronted and defied an arrogant elite,” Trump said during a speech at Jackson’s estate, The Hermitage, in Nashville, Tennessee, as per The Hill.
 “Does that sound familiar?”